List of Oricon number-one albums

 This is a list of albums that have peaked at number-one on the Oricon Albums Chart, the preeminent singles chart in Japan.
 Each chart is on a week-ending format.
 The chart was created on October 5, 1987, and eventually replaced the original LP chart.
 It monitors the number of physical album purchases of the most popular albums.
+In December 2018, the company launched a combined albums chart, which focuses on physical, digital, and streaming sales.
+It follows from the introduction of Oricon’s digital and streaming charts in 2016 and 2018 respectively.